InnovMetierEtat/innovmetieretat.github.io/index.markdown

 layout: default
 ---

-# [The Hack Day Manifesto][self]
+# [Innovation Métier de l'Etat][self]

-So you're organising a hack day or hackathon?
-Here are some basic requirements to make your event a success, and avoid the common pitfalls that could otherwise ruin it.
 If you cannot provide any of the following, make it clear to guests before registration.
 Attendees are generally forgiving when clear communication is given.
 These are only guidelines, but exist to help you run a hack day in the easiest possible way.

-## Announcing the event
+## Réflexions sur les Savoir-Faire et l'Innovation

 Once you know when and how your event will take place, you'll want to tell the world about it.
 At a bare minimum, you should decide on a canonical place where